WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow.OS/index.md

 ### Step 3 - Install or update Meadow CLI

-To install Meadow CLI, execute the following command in your terminal:
+To install [Meadow CLI](/Meadow/Meadow_Tools/Meadow_CLI/) as a .NET tool, execute the following command in your terminal:

 ```console
 dotnet tool install WildernessLabs.Meadow.CLI --global